Can I Eat Expired Allium?

 Expert Source

-"According to USDA guidelines, fresh whole onions can be stored in a cool, dry, well-ventilated place for up to 2 months."
+"According to the FDA, fresh whole onions should be stored in a cool, dry, well-ventilated place away from heat and light, and can last up to 4 weeks if stored properly."

 Fresh Allium